xp3i4/linear/README.md

 |   11 | QUAL  | ASCII of Phred-scaled base QUALity+33     | Yes       |
 |   12 | TAG   | Optional tags                             | Changed   |

-- 6th column of cigar
+- 6th column of cigar is to denote a region in the alignment matrix.
 <img src="images/cigar_apx_map.png" alt="drawing" width="300"/>
 - 10th column of SEQ is inferred according to the reference and the 4,6th column rather than segment of read.
 For cigar operation '=', the corresponding base from the reference rather than the read is inserted into the SEQ.